Food Safety while travelling

 Avoid any raw or undercooked fruits and vegetables that you have not washed and cut/peeled yourself

-- Street Food: Avoid all street food and unknown restaurants
+- Street Food: Avoid all street food and restaurants you haven’t researched online first.

 - Beverages: Only drink bottled water or canned soda, that you’ve opened yourself.
 Say no to ice.
 Use bottled water to rinse your toothbrush.

 - Restaurants: Eat only in well established, well-reviewed restaurants.
 Ask your hotel concierge for suggestions or research online.
-Eat mostly fully cooked foods, avoiding dairy and seafood if you’re not close to the source.
+Eat only fully cooked foods, including dairy, eggs, etc. Avoid seafood if you’re not close to the source.

-- Street Food: Search out Hygienic food stalls and stick to well-cooked foods.
-Avoid fried options.
+- Street Food: Search out Hygienic food stalls and stick to well-cooked foods – these are rare in some areas.

-- Restaurants: If eating at an unknown spot, stick to only well-cooked foods – no dairy, seafood or fruit juices.
-Eat whatever you want at well-reputed places (be choosy when ordering a salad or seafood if you’re not near to the source).
+- Restaurants: If eating at an unknown spot, stick to only well-cooked foods – no dairy, undercooked eggs, meats, seafood or fruit juices.
+Eat whatever you want at well-reputed places except for maybe a salad.
 Ask your hotel concierge for dining suggestions or read reviews online before you go.
-When selecting a quick, unplanned bite, look for hygiene signs such as hair nets, gloves, etc. Also look for signs that it’s well known to locals – like a long line or full tables.
+When selecting a quick, unplanned bite, look for hygiene signs such as hairnets, gloves, etc. Also, look for signs that it’s well known to locals – like a long line or full tables.
+In India, you can download an app called Zomato – in addition to food ratings they have an independent hygiene rating for most restaurants.
+Stick to places rated “Very Good” or “Excellent”

 The gambler (for food lovers 5+ with healthy immune systems) option

 - Whatever works for you.
 Avoid undercooked fruits and vegetables when you think it’s been sitting out, at unknown restaurants/street stalls and from visibly unhygienic venders.
-Pick and choose what “rules” to follow.
-Just know that you are takings risks.
+Pick and choose what “rules” above to follow.
+Just know that you are taking risks.

-For whichever option you choose, Incorporate good bacteria such as probiotic pills, kefir, yogurts, etc. Avoid unpackaged dairy anytime you think consistent refrigeration may have been an issue.
+For whichever option you choose, Incorporate good bacteria such as probiotics, kefir, yogurts, etc. Avoid unpackaged dairy anytime you think consistent refrigeration may have been an issue.

 Breastfeeding can help your baby because of the antibodies contained, so if your thinking of weaning soon, maybe wait until after your trip.